-Ford Escape owners have reported 5 problems linked to instrument panel (under the electrical system category).
+Ford Escape owners have reported 6 problems related to instrument panel (under the electrical system category).

 See all problems of the 2010 Ford Escape.

-The car was a 2008 Ford Escape.
 Why driving the tire pressure indicator light will come on in the dash and the computer will state ?tire pressure sensor fault. ?
 I have had it into the dealer four times and they have replaced the sensors and still having the same issue.
 The dealership has told me it has to do with a cell phone charger plugged into the cigarette lighter and setting off the tire pressure indicator on the dash, as well as sending a false signal to the computer.
 They state there is a Ford bulletin out on it but I can find anything on it.
 Updated 01-15-08.
 Updated.
-It was 05/01/07 when this instrument panel issue happened.

 See all problems of the 2008 Ford Escape.

-The car was a 2001 Ford Escape.
-The vehicle's vehicle identification number (VIN) is 1FMYU03181_.
 My coolant light keeps coming on even though I have enough coolant.
-This issue happened on Oct.
-25, 2006.

 See all problems of the 2001 Ford Escape.